-- (1) A diagnosed person must self-isolate: - (a) if clause 8(1) applies, at the premises chosen by the person under subclause (2); or - (b) if clause 8(2) applies, at the premises at which the person was required to reside under the Diagnosed Persons and Close Contacts Directions (No. 35).
+- (1) A diagnosed person must self-isolate: - (a) if clause 8(2) applies, at the premises chosen by the person under subclause (2); or - (b) if clause 8(2) applies, at the premises at which the person was required to reside under a Revoked Quarantine, Isolation and Testing Order. - (2) For the purposes of subclause (1)(a), the diagnosed person may choose to self-isolate at: - (a) a premises at which they ordinarily reside; or

-- (2) For the purposes of subclause (1)(a), the diagnosed person may choose to self-isolate at: - (a) a premises at which they ordinarily reside; or - (b) another premises that is suitable for the person to reside in for the purpose of self-isolation.
+(b) another premises that is suitable for the person to reside in for the purpose of self-isolation.